apluslms/presentation-maker/README.md

     ```
     # content is RST formatted.
 You may want to change title from "Last slide" to something else
-    # Keep "content: |" as it is since "|" character after the content title allows multiple line input.
+    # Note: Keep "content: |" as it is since "|" character after the content title allows multiple line input.

     last_slide:
       # impress.js fields can be applied as shown below in comments